-69 Profit is frequently used as a measure of performance or as the basis for other measures, such as return on investment or earnings per share.
+68. Profit is frequently used as a measure of performance or as the basis for other measures, such as return on investment or earnings per share.
 The elements directly related to the measurement of profit are income and expenses.
-The recognition and measurement of income and expenses, and hence profit, depends in part on the concepts of capital and capital maintenance used by the entity in preparing its financial statements.
-These concepts are discussed in paragraphs 102 to 110.
+The recognition and measurement of income and expenses, and hence profit, depends in part on the concepts of capital and capital maintenance used by the enterprise in preparing its financial statements.
+These concepts are discussed in paragraphs 101 to 109.

-- 70 The elements of income and expenses are defined as follows: - (a) Income is increases in economic benefits during the accounting period in the form of inflows or enhancements of assets or decreases of liabilities that result in increases in equity, other than those relating to contributions from equity participants. - (b) Expenses are decreases in economic benefits during the accounting period in the form of outflows or depletions of assets or incurrences of liabilities that result in decreases in equity, other than those relating to distributions to equity participants.
+69. Income and expenses are defined as follows:

+- (a) Income is increase in economic benefits during the accounting period in the form of inflows or enhancements of assets or decreases of liabilities that result in increases in equity, other than those relating to contributions from equity participants. - (b) Expenses are decreases in economic benefits during the accounting period in the form of outflows or depletions of assets or incurrences of liabilities that result in decreases in equity, other than those relating to distributions to equity participants.

-71 The definitions of income and expenses identify their essential features but do not attempt to specify the criteria that would need to be met before they are recognised in the statement of profit and loss.
-Criteria for the recognition of income and expenses are discussed in paragraphs 82 to 98.
+70. The definitions of income and expenses identify their essential features but do not attempt to specify the criteria that need to be met before they are recognised in the statement of profit and loss.
+Criteria for recognition of income and expenses are discussed in paragraphs 81 to 97.

-72 Income and expenses may be presented in the statement of profit and loss in different ways so as to provide information that is relevant for economic decision-making.
-For example, it is common practice to distinguish between those items of income and expenses that arise in the course of the ordinary activities of the entity and those that do not.
-This distinction is made on the basis that the source of an item is relevant in evaluating the ability of the entity to generate cash and cash equivalents in the future; for example, incidental activities such as the disposal of a long-term investment are unlikely to recur on a regular basis.
-When distinguishing between items in this way consideration needs to be given to the nature of the entity and its operations.
-Items that arise from the ordinary activities of one entity may be unusual in respect of another.
+71. Income and expenses may be presented in the statement of profit and loss in different ways so as to provide information that is relevant for economic decision-making.
+For example, it is a common practice to distinguish between those items of income and expenses that arise in the course of the ordinary activities of the enterprise and those that do not.
+This distinction is made on the basis that the source of an item is relevant in evaluating the ability of the enterprise to generate cash and cash equivalents in the future.
+When distinguishing between items in this way, consideration needs to be given to the nature of the enterprise and its operations.
+Items that arise from the ordinary activities of one enterprise may be extraordinary in respect of another.

-73 Distinguishing between items of income and expense and combining them in different ways also permits several measures of entity performance to be displayed.
+72. Distinguishing between items of income and expense and combining them in different ways also permits several measures of enterprise performance to be displayed.
 These have differing degrees of inclusiveness.
-For example, the statement of profit and loss could display gross margin, profit or loss from ordinary activities before taxation, profit or loss from ordinary activities after taxation, and profit or loss.
+For example, the statement of profit and loss could display gross margin, profit from ordinary activities before taxation, profit from ordinary activities after taxation, and net profit.